whaleson03/whaleson03.github.io/_portfolio/portfolio-1.md

 collection: portfolio
 ---

-This project presents the development of a bio-inspired robotic fish integrating cable-driven propulsion, depth control via pectoral fins, and OpenMV-based real-time visual tracking with a motion compensation algorithm to mitigate moving-induced visual disturbances for autonomous underwater navigation.
+Our final year project presents the development of a bio-inspired robotic fish integrating cable-driven propulsion, depth control via pectoral fins, and OpenMV-based real-time visual tracking with a motion compensation algorithm to mitigate moving-induced visual disturbances for autonomous underwater navigation.